webhooked/kanso.nvim/README.md

 - 🔌 Compatible with popular plugins out of the box
 - ⚡ Compilation to lua byte code for fast startup times
 - 🎨 Four beautiful theme variants to match your mood and environment
-- 🔆 Contrast mode for enhanced syntax highlighting visibility
+- 🔆 Saturated mode for enhanced syntax highlighting visibility
 - 👁️ WCAG 2.1 AA compliant

 ## 📦 Installation